by Tom Gilmore

 It is the beta-decay of carbon-14 that is used in carbon-dating.
-Such dating assumes that the percentage of carbon-14 in the air is relatively constant through time (implying that at the time of metabolizing carbon the percent of carbon-14 was the same as today), and uses the fact that the decay of carbon-14 works at a constant rate to calculate how long the decay has been taking place.
+Such dating assumes that the percentage of carbon-14 in the air is relatively constant through time, and uses the fact that the decay of carbon-14 works at a constant rate to calculate how long the decay has been taking place.
 By measuring the residual percentage of carbon-14 in organic matter, a rough date the carbon was metabolized can be calculated.

 The Potassium Beta split

 There is only one Isotope (the non-parity Isotope (40)Potassium(19)) that splits Beta decay of a single Isotope between both Beta+ and Beta-.
 This out-of-parity Isotope Beta split results in the aberrations at (40)Argon(18) and (40)Calcium(20), shown in green below.

 (40)K(19) b+ à (40)Ar(18), or

 As shown below, the final phase of fusion in our Sun combines Silicon(14) and Sulphur(16) into Zinc(30), which drops down to Nickel(28) due to the Isotope Balance, which also causes some of the Nickel to drop to Iron(26) where the n-gradient is 4.
 The remaining (58)Nickel(28) is the source of the -3 variance to the Nickel n-gradient of 5.

 (60)Zn(30) à 2H + (58)Ni(28) à 2H + (56)Fe(26) or (n=4)

 Since all Elements >2 Alpha decay, to avoid clutter the arrows are not usually shown except where the Alpha decay is significant.